bookofproofs/fpl.net/Fpl/Fpl/DocuFplGrammarPocShiftFromPythonToFSharp.md

 ### Changes to the Grammar (Details)

-#### 1) In-block Variable Declarations and Statements
+#### 1) In-block Variable Type Declarations and Statements
-In FPL, you can declare variables of building blocks both in their signatures or in their body.
-The declarations in the body must be started by a new keyword `declaration` (or `dec`) and ended by a semicolon `;`.
-The statements in the body must be started by a new keyword `specification` (or `spec` and ended by a semicolon `;`.
+In FPL, you can declare variable types of building blocks both in their signatures or in their body.
+Moreover, in the body also statements using variables are possible.
+  The body type declarations and statements must be started by a new keyword `declaration` (or `dec`) and ended by a semicolon `;`.

 *Before*
 ```
 {
-    // some declarations
+    // some type declarations
     myField: Field
     addInField: BinOp
     mulInField: BinOp